 license are permitted to assist children to fish, such as putting bait

-on a hook, helping a small child hold the pole, and helping the child cast out.
+on a hook, helping a small child hold the rod, and helping the child cast out.

-Children must be actively fishing and attentively monitoring thier own fishing
+Children must be actively fishing and attentively monitoring their own fishing

-pole.
-If the adult is the only person holding the pole, casting the pole, or
+line.
+If the adult is the only person holding the rod, casting, or

-watching the pole, then this is illegally fishing without a license or fishing
+watching the line, then this is illegally fishing without a license or fishing

-with too many poles, not "assisting" a child.
+with too many lines, not "assisting" a child.